Sell on your terms. No Commissions - No Fees - Any Condition

 What Constitutes A Vacant House According To Missouri Law?

-Additionally, a house is also called empty if it is so badly damaged that it is a health or safety risk to the neighborhood.
+A house is also called empty if it is so badly damaged that it is a health or safety risk to the neighborhood.

 Knowing these requirements is important for property owners who don’t want to break Missouri’s rules on house abandonment and possibly face fines.